-Exclude other treatable disorders (eg, subdural hematoma, hypoglycemia, intoxication), and search for triggers of encephalopathy (eg, infection, GI bleeding, electrolyte abnormality).
+Exclude other treatable disorders (eg, subdural hematoma, hypoglycemia, intoxication), and search for triggers of encephalopathy (eg, infection, gastrointestinal bleeding, electrolyte abnormality).

-Treat the cause of encephalopathy and treat encephalopathy itself with bowel cleansing (using oral lactulose or enemas), restriction of dietary protein to vegetable sources, and oral rifaximin or neomycin.
+Treat the cause of encephalopathy and treat encephalopathy itself with bowel cleansing (using oral or rectal lactulose or oral polyethylene glycol 3350 or enemas) and oral rifaximin or neomycin.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.